wescpy/pdftool/frontend/README.md

 - If you see network errors, make sure the backend is running and accessible
 - For Cloud Run deployments, ensure both frontend and backend services are deployed
 - Check that the backend service name follows the pattern `pdftool-backend` (or set VITE_BACKEND_URL)
+- CORS errors are automatically handled for both local and cloud environments

 ## Troubleshooting
 - If styles are missing, ensure Tailwind CSS is installed and configured as in this repo